PHB Series, Pop 5

 As Ring shares, you can find a huge library of Poptropica music freely available on composer Jeff Heim’s Soundcloud playlist.
 Give it a listen:

 Anyway, back to the guest post.
 Ring writes, “I used to revisit Mystery of the Map, Monkey Wrench, and other islands again and again just to hear those sweet sounds!”
 Though most of the islands are now gone until further notice, Heim’s Soundcloud preserves much of their musical memory.
-(And there’s more on the PHB’s Behind the Scenes page, too!)
+(And there’s more on the PHB’s Music page, too!)

 You might also recognize this karaoke party scene from Invisible Ring’s Party Clubhouse Tour she shared on the PHB a while back.
 In case you missed it, she’s also shared a castle and regular room from her clubhouse.
 Incredibly, a fourth one is on its way, so stay tuned for that!